tuck1s/3d-sudoku/README.md

         ✓ Remove the cube (backtrack)
 ```

-6s and 9s are not distinguished on the faces.
-The solver therefore needs to treat 6 and 9 as alternates.
+The solver gets the first answer in a fraction of a second.
+At first I thought there might be a few thousand, or a few million valid solutions that could be found with reasonable runtime.
+There are many more than that!

 ## [Prototype](prototype) implementation

-Data structures and algorithms were initially built in Python, allowing various optimizations to be explored.
+Data structures and algorithms were initially built in Python, allowing various algorithm choices to be easily explored.

 1. **Pre-filtering** - The `SlotVariants` structure means we only try cubes that:
    - Have the right number of visible faces for that position (corner=3, edge=2, face=1, center=0)